-Most artists are not full time and live solely off of the money from their art.
-With this in mind, most artists selling or displaying their art either treat this as a part time business or as a hobby.
+Most artists are not full-time and live solely off of the money from their art.
+With this in mind, most artists selling or displaying their art either treat this as a part-time business or as a hobby.
 If you are trying to sell your artwork, the artist will need to decide how much time at the artist reception they are going to devote to the social aspect and how much towards the business side to selling.
 I feel that there is plenty of time to do both.

 I was at an artist reception last night and I made some observations that might help artists see things from a customer’s point of view.
-These are things that the artist may not be realizing is going on that could reduce your sales and are easily correctable if the artist chooses to do so.
+These are things that the artist may not be realizing are going on that could reduce your sales and are easily correctable if the artist chooses to do so.

-At this reception, a group of about five photographers were showing their art.
+At this reception, a group of about five photographers was showing their art.
 This was more of a temporary gallery set up in an empty store.
 The store was in a busy and popular shopping area in downtown Phoenix, Arizona.

 These were some of the steps that the gallery did to setup a nice gallery environment.

-The gallery area looked professional and had some small couches in the center with a few tables for artists to place their business cards and promotional items on.
+- The gallery area looked professional and had some small couches in the center with a few tables for artists to place their business cards and promotional items on.
 One would not know that this was a temporary art space.

-The gallery allowed the artist to put up some print racks to display matted artworks.
+- The gallery allowed the artist to put up some print racks to display matted artworks.
 Two of the artists took advantage of this that allowed the customers to see additional art from the artist and also at less expensive price points.
 Artist, ask if you can bring additional artwork in a print rack to the artist reception or have on display even during regular business hours.

-The art was hung well and each artist had their well-defined section.
+- The art was hung well and each artist had their well-defined section.
 While all artist were of the same medium, all the photography was distinctive.

-All the labels supplied by the gallery were consistent among all artists for a uniform look that tied the different artists together.
+- All the labels supplied by the gallery were consistent among all artists for a uniform look that tied the different artists together.

-The lighting on the art walls was bright with minimum reflections on the glass frames.
+- The lighting on the art walls was bright with minimum reflections on the glass frames.

-An artist reception food table was set out with a good assortment of snacks and drinks.
+- An artist reception food table was set out with a good assortment of snacks and drinks.

-The reception was consistently crowded with many people from invited guests to those who walked in from the street.
+- The reception was consistently crowded with many people from invited guests to those who walked in from the street.
 The gallery manager did send out promotion for the reception.
 The artist also sent out notices about the artist reception since I got one from the gallery manager and also from one of the artist.
 During a group show, it is important for the artist to send out promotion to their email list or personal social sites.
 Among the many artists, this adds up to a lot of friends and potential customers being notified which is an advantage to all the artists.